Muhamed Šahinović: Loan to Zemplin Michalovce

 Despite Raków's first-choice goalkeeper Vladan Kovačević departing the club in the summer of 2024, Šahinović dropped in the order after the signings of Dušan Kuciak and Kristoffer Klaesson, as well as Kacper Trelowski returning from loan.
 On 1 August 2024, he was loaned to Slovak side Zemplín Michalovce for the remainder of the season.
 He returned to Raków during the 2025 winter break.

 Loan to Koper

 On 9 September 2025, Šahinović extended his deal with Raków until June 2029 and joined Slovenian side Koper on a season-long loan.
+He returned to Raków in January 2026 after failing to make an appearance for Koper.

+Loan to Gorica

+On 24 January 2026, Šahinović moved on loan to Croatian outfit Gorica for the rest of the season.

+Loan to Radnički 1923

+On 30 June 2026, Šahinović was sent on loan again, this time joining Serbian SuperLiga club Radnički 1923 for the 2026–27 season.